You-Gao/Blog/_life/2024-09-23-care-violence.md

 tags:
 - Life
 title: >-
-  Care and Violece: On Architectural Materials, Damage, and Repair
+  Care and Violence: On Architectural Materials, Damage, and Repair
 layout:           style
 name: >-
   On Architectural Materials